qbittorrent/qBittorrent/SECURITY.md

 ## Reporting Security Issues

 Please do not report security vulnerabilities through public GitHub issues.
-Instead, please use GitHubs private vulnerability reporting functionality associated to this repository.
+Instead, please use GitHub's private vulnerability reporting functionality associated to this repository.
 Additionally, you may email us with all security-related inquiries and notifications at `security@qbittorrent.org`.

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue: